 Infusion 3 (30 seconds): After steeping, the liquor was a light yellow colour.
 It had a stronger vegetal note with a mellow floral characteristic and dryness at the back of the throat.

 Infusion 4 (40 seconds): The liquor was more mellow than previous infusions with some vegetal, fresh cut grass notes and astringency at the back of the throat.

 Infusion 5 (50 seconds): The liquor had a strong grassy taste but the liquor was mellow and delicate with bitterness at the tail end of the sip.

-The wet leaves unfurled into a unified dark forest colour and was mostly full leaves and some steams.
+The wet leaves unfurled into a unified dark forest colour and were mostly full of leaves and some steam.
 The wet leaves had a roasted, nutty, vegetal, grassy, and floral smell.

 For an afternoon snack, I paired this tea with some cheese and homemade brownies.
 The roasted quality of the tea brought out the rich nuttiness of the brownies.
 Lastly, as of posting this review, the tea recently sold out at Tea Rebellion, but this is a staple tea of Jhentea, so it will most likely be restocked in the future and is also offered by other companies as well (3.5/5 rating).